Want to know how to reduce your Excel file size?

 Tip #1: Remove conditional formatting

 Conditional formatting comes in handy when you need to highlight specific data.
-But the truth is that it can quickly make your Excel file heavy.
+But it can quickly make your Excel file heavy.
 We suggest removing conditional formatting from your spreadsheet as soon as you are done with it.
-To do so:
+To do so, you must:

 - Select some formatted cells on your sheet